 The University of Waterloo Library contracts with a variety of vendors and publishers to provide users with thousands of electronic resources (databases, ejournals, ebooks, etc.) costing millions of dollars per year.

 In addition to paying for these resources, the Library negotiates license agreements that stipulate how and by whom a given resource may be used.
 Users must be currently registered faculty, students, or staff.
-Only these individuals will be registered with the proxy server for off-campus access.
+Only these individuals will be registered with the Get access from anywhere proxy server for off-campus access.
 Access for the general public is made available through terminals within the Library.

 If license terms are violated by anyone, licensors may temporarily suspend access for the entire university community.
 In cases where a resolution cannot be reached, the vendor may have the right to permanently revoke a license and access to the resource.